 - Communicate information.
 E.g., Revenue is on track for this quarter

 - Increase efficiency.
-E.g., ‘Technical specifications’ is the most viewed section in the product page.
+E.g., “Technical specifications” is the most viewed section on the product page.
 It should be given more visibility.

 2. Explore Large Data Sets to Discover Many Stories